k0T0z/handwritten-numbers-classifier/README.md

 # Handwritten Numbers Classifier

-This is my implementation to CSE477s course project using PyTorch.
+This is my analysis of ANNs and CNNs classification capabilities using MNIST dataset.

 ## Downloading PyTorch